MOOI-Project-UvA/rule-editor/README.md

     - **_snippets_**: A list of `snippet` objects that comprises this sentence
     - **_children_**: If this sentence is a section or other higher-level element in the document: a list of `sentence` objects that together form this section

 - [`snippet`](./gui/src/model/snippet.js): An atomic piece of text.
-The text is specified as a character range in a sentence.
-The snippet refers to all annotations that it is part of.
+The text is specified as a character range within a sentence.
+The snippet refers to all annotations of which it is a part.
 Its attributes are:
     - **_id_**: A unique identifier
     - **_sentence_**: The sentence object the snippet is part of
-    - **_characterRange_**: The start and end index of the character range within the sentence
+    - **_characterRange_**: The start and end indices of the character range within the sentence
-    - **_annotations_**: The annotations that the snippet is part of
+    - **_annotations_**: The annotations associated with this snippet

 - [`annotation`](./gui/src/model/annotation.js): This object links snippets to a frame.
 The snippets form the annotation of the frame.
 Its attributes are:
     - **_id_**: A unique identifier